-Maybe, the Northern Lights are a natural phenomenon and we can guarantee that you will see them during our tours.
+Maybe.
+The Northern Lights are a natural phenomenon and we unfortunately cannot guarantee that you will see them during our tours.
 However, if you visit during winter, then the chances are significantly higher.
 If you join one of our summer tours, then you will almost certainly not see them.

 No, you are likely to see it, but we cannot guarantee that you will see a specific species.
 The wild is not a zoo and all wildlife sightings are genuine, thus there is an aspect of luck in all of our tours.

 Yes, our immersion in Aboriginal culture tours are based on double occupancy, if you are traveling alone, then you will need to pay a single supplement.

 The deposit for your tour will be non-refundable after booking.
 If you cancel the tour, then the following cancellation fees will apply: